aptanet/portsmouth.lug.org.uk-website/README.md

 # portsmouth.lug.org.uk-website
 Portsmouth LUG website

-This repository is for managing the Portsmouth Linux User Group website As of creation (26/10/2020) the migration to the new site is being prepared, so it is not linked to the live site.
+This repository is for managing the Portsmouth Linux User Group website.
+As of creation (26/10/2020) the migration to the new site is being prepared, so it is not linked to the live site.

+Current content is to July 2019.
+Remaining content and code changes still remaining.